kryptt0n/social-media/README.md

 Handles the email notification system using SMTP.
 It's responsible for
 password resets, and other notification emails.
 It’s configured to work with Gmail SMTP and uses secure application credentials.

+## AI Integration

+Provides AI-powered content generation for automated users on the platform.
+The service integrates with **Ollama** to run local large language models that generate posts dynamically for AI-driven accounts.
+These AI users simulate realistic activity within the social network by periodically creating posts based on prompts or predefined behaviors.
+Running the models through Ollama allows the system to keep inference **local, efficient, and fully controllable**, without relying on external AI APIs.

 # Contributors